 It sounds like a question from a dating site, but it’s a vital consideration when it comes to collating and curating the PowerPoint slides for your webinar.

 The internet is a powerful tool, but in the past there were often times when one piece of software refused to ‘talk’ to another (and it unfortunately still happens today in some instances).
 As a result, it meant webinars were often just filled with static content.
-That's all you could use effectively.

 Fortunately, it’s possible today to choose a webinar platform that supports PowerPoint slides, without compromising their quality.
 In a nutshell, this means you can use a vast array of different animation options to truly bring your presentation to life without any stress or fuss.

-Just as animations used to be a cause of potential problems with webinars, video could be, shall we say, ‘temperamental’ once embedded into a PowerPoint presentation.
+Just as animations used to be a cause of potential problems with webinars, video could be, shall we say, ‘temperamental’ once it’s embedded into a PowerPoint presentation.